iOS 8 FAQ: What we know about Apple's next-generation mobile OS

 OK, so explain: What’s this Continuity?

 Continuity will connect your work across multiple devices with little to no effort on your part.
 That will include things like: seamless file transfers using AirDrop across Macs and iOS; accessing files from iCloud Drive from any device; answering phone calls coming into your iPhone on your Mac; sending SMS messages from an iPad or Mac; starting an email on one device and finishing it on another; and more.
-Apple previewed Continuity’s feature set using its own built-in applications, but it looks as though third-party apps will be able to build in support for the feature, too.
+Apple previewed Continuity’s feature set using its own built-in applications, but it looks as though third-party apps will be able to build in support for some of the features, such as Handoff.

 Wait, wait—iCloud Drive?
 Does iOS 8 finally get a file system?